Hybrid (biology): Mammals

 Familiar examples of equid hybrids are the mule, a cross between a female horse and a male donkey, and the hinny, a cross between a female donkey and a male horse.
 Pairs of complementary types like the mule and hinny are called reciprocal hybrids.
 Polar bears and brown bears are another case of a hybridizing species pairs, and introgression among non-sister species of bears appears to have shaped the Ursidae family tree.
 Among many other mammal crosses are hybrid camels, crosses between a bactrian camel and a dromedary.
 There are many examples of felid hybrids, including the liger.
-The oldest-known animal hybrid bred by humans is the kunga equid hybrid produced as a draft animal and status symbol 4,500 years ago to ancient Syria.
+The oldest-known animal hybrid bred by humans is the kunga equid hybrid produced as a draft animal and status symbol 4,500 years ago in Umm el-Marra, present-day Syria.

 The first known instance of hybrid speciation in marine mammals was discovered in 2014.
 The clymene dolphin (Stenella clymene) is a hybrid of two Atlantic species, the spinner and striped dolphins.
 In 2019, scientists confirmed that a skull found 30 years earlier was a hybrid between the beluga whale and narwhal, dubbed the narluga.

 Birds

+Hybridization between species is common in birds.
+Hybrid birds are purposefully bred by humans, but hybridization is also common in the wild.
+Waterfowl have a particularly high incidence of hybridization, with at least 60% of species known to produce hybrids with another species.
+Among ducks, mallards widely hybridize with many other species, and the genetic relationships between ducks are further complicated by the widespread gene flow between wild and domestic mallards.

+One of the most common interspecific hybrids in geese occurs between Greylag and Canada geese (Anser anser x Branta canadensis).
+One potential mechanism for the occurrence of hybrids in these geese is interspecific nest parasitism, where an egg is laid in the nest of another species to be raised by non-biological parents.
+The chick imprints upon and eventually seeks a mate among the species that raised it, instead of the species of its biological parents.

 Cagebird breeders sometimes breed bird hybrids known as mules between species of finch, such as goldfinch × canary.